 Bobby Schindler advocates for the medically vulnerable in honor of Terri Schiavo, his sister.
-He speaks internationally, and can be booked through Ambassador, CMG Booking, Catholic Speakers Association, or Students for Life.
+He speaks internationally, and can be booked for speaking through Ambassador, Catholic Speakers Organization, or Students for Life.

 Bobby's life took a dramatic and unexpected turn when his older sister, Terri, suddenly collapsed and was left with a profound brain injury.
 When Terri's estranged husband sought court permission to starve and dehydrate her to death, Bobby was propelled into a life he'd never imagined.
 He spoke in defense of his sister on numerous national television and radio programs including Hannity & Colmes, Larry King Live, the Oprah Winfrey Show, The Glenn Beck Show, Good Morning America, The Early Show, The Today Show, Dateline NBC, the 700 Club, EWTN and many others.
 Bobby co-authored the book A Life That Matters: The Legacy of Terri Schiavo as a resource for those seeking to understand the true story of Terri’s fight.

 As a pro-life advocate, Bobby has spoken in more than 45 states and in more than a dozen countries.
 He has spoken especially to young people at dozens of colleges and universities, with special emphasis on medical and law students.
 He speaks not only with firsthand accounts of Terri’s story—which was often misrepresented by mainstream media—but also on topics relating to the medically vulnerable today, particularly including the right to food and water, medical ethics and the bioethics movement, and how to uphold human dignity for a disabled or medically vulnerable loved one.
 He has testified before state legislatures in Florida, Louisiana, California, Kentucky, Ohio, and other states, and has addressed Members of Parliament in Australia and Canada concerning the protection of the medically vulnerable.